 Terra Cresta returns, this time exclusively to the PC Engine.
 Japan’s favorite almost-16-bit game console and its CD-based cousin, the Turbo Duo, were home to dozens of fantastic shooters.
 This put Terra Cresta II in the uncomfortable position of having to prove itself as both a sequel to a game that was almost legendary in Japan and as a shoot ’em up in a library packed with overachievers.
 Worse yet, it had to do it all without the guidance of Terra Cresta‘s creator, Shigeki Fujiwara, who had defected to Hudson Soft to work on the Bomberman series.
 No pressure, right?

 Special attention must be paid to the soundtrack, which is fantastic despite being on a PC Engine HuCard…or perhaps because of it.
 There are lots of catchy chiptunes which set the right mood for each stage.
-All that’s missing are remixes of songs from the original, which would have helped legitimize Terra Cresta II as a sequel.
+A remix of the main theme from the original game is even found later on.
 Craftier enemies and more memorable level designs would have helped too, but what’s here is good enough for fans starved for a sequel.